 Synonymous with professional networking, LinkedIn has a special designation today.
 In a dynamic world with emerging technologies every other day, the tech company's longevity is an ode to its dominance within its niche in professional social media.
 Among several features, I will talk about one of the essential processes for job search: the possibility of following up on your job search with the saving job feature.
 Saved jobs on LinkedIn helps you track your opportunities and organize your day.

 This and several other useful tools make LinkedIn the prolific platform it is.
+With the platform, it’s easy to connect with professionals that will potentially help you find your next job.

 With as many as 700 million active users in 2020, LinkedIn has come a long way to become one of the top social media platforms.